HsuMyatThwe13/AllerSafe/README.md

   1. Start the dev server (`npm run dev`) and open the printed URL.
   2. Pick a role on the welcome screen:
     - **Regular User:** Sign up with any email/password to create a personal profile.
 Favorites, allergen settings, ratings, and dietary preferences persist per user.
-    - **Administrator:** Either sign up as an admin or log in with the seeded account `admin@allersafe.com` / `admin123` to manage meals.
+    - **Administrator:** Either sign up as an admin or log in with the created account.
   3. Explore the dashboards:
     - Users can search meals, view allergen warnings, save favorites, rate dishes, and edit their allergen profile.
     - Admins can create meals by combining stored ingredients, add new ingredients/allergens, and delete outdated entries.
 All changes reflect immediately for every user because the data layer is shared via `localStorage`.
   4. Refresh the page—the data remains because everything is cached locally.
 To reset, clear your browser’s storage for the site.

-  > _Tip:_ Add screenshots or screen recordings to this section (e.g., place images under `docs/` and link them with standard Markdown syntax) to showcase both dashboards.

   ### Example Commands
   ```bash